 The process is to take a piece of the green betel, flavour it with lime juice, and then wrap it in a pepper leaf.
 This is then added to a big wad of chewing tobacco and tucked under the lower lip.

-This chewing causes a flow of blood red saliva, and as the beet-chewing addict spits constantly, after a visit of such a betel-chewer, it looks as if there has been a murder.
+This chewing causes a flow of blood red saliva, and as the beet-chewing addict spits constantly, after the visit of such a betel-chewer, it looks as if there has been a murder.

 These days, Betel-chewing is not popular with any but the older generations, for it ruins your teeth and leaves your mouth stained.

-However the leaves of the Betel (sirih) are still boiled and used as a genital wash for women – especially popular after the birth of a child as the liquid causes a shrinking and drying of the tissues – as they say, giving the men more pleasure from sex.
+However the leaves of the Betel (known locally as sirih) are still boiled and used as a genital wash for women – especially popular after the birth of a child because the liquid causes a shrinking and drying of the tissues – as they say, giving the men more pleasure from sex.

-…some of them as seen here behind Wayan – still empty and waiting for their bit of pork.
+Some of these hooks hand here behind Wayan – still empty and waiting for their bit of pork.

-All my alarm bells were set off and I quickly explained that in our culture we do not eat pork unless it is over-cooked and crisp – not an easy concept for a Balinese to grasp.
+All my alarm bells were set off on seeing this display of pork in the open air in the tropics.
+I quickly explained that in our culture we do not eat pork unless it is over-cooked and crisp – not an easy concept for a Balinese to grasp.

-I was particularly insistent, and he agreed that he would make sure I was served only well-cooked meat.
+I was particularly insistent, and Wayan agreed that he would make sure I was served only well-cooked meat.

-A man was tending the fire underneath a gelatinous, fat-laden liquid:
+A man was tending the fire underneath a gelatinous, fat-laden liquid that lay in what looked a giant low-sided wide-based pan :

 “Soup”, I was told.
 “Very delicious”.